 - A General Permit for Storm Water Discharges Associated with Construction Activities may be required for the disposal of dredge material under Alternative B1.
-A Stormwater Pollution Prevention Plan (SWPPP) would be required to detail sediment and erosion control best management practices (BMP). - Clean Water Act Section 404 permit from the U.S. Army Corp of Engineers (USACE) and Section 401 Water Quality Certification/Aquatic Resource Alteration Permit (ARAP) from TDEC for the dredging of sediment under Alternative B1 and the placement of riprap under Alternative B3.
+A Stormwater Pollution Prevention Plan (SWPPP) would be required to detail sediment and erosion control best management practices (BMP). - Clean Water Act Section 404 permit from the U.S. Army Corp of Engineers (USACE) and Section 401 Water Quality Certification/Aquatic Resource Alteration Permit (ARAP) may be required from TDEC for the dredging of sediment under Alternative B1 and would be required for the placement of riprap under Alternative B3.